Bahía de San Antonio, is along the Atlantic coast of northern Patagonia, 1,000 km south of Buenos Aires.

 Bahía de San Antonio, a coastal marine protected area administered by the province of Rio Negro, represents a key stopover area for shorebirds migrating between Tierra del Fuego and Canada.
 More than 100,000 shorebirds used this site in the 1990s, including 40,000 Red Knots (Calidris canutus).
-In recent years, fewer knots (<3,000) have been observed there, reflecting the dramatic declines that have been recorded for the species, and the current norm is about 20,000 shorebirds.
-Bahía de San Antonio also hosts a population of almost 600 American Oystercatcher and breeding colonies of South American Tern, Kelp Gull and other species.
-See the Background section below for much more info.
+However, in recent years, many fewer knots (<3,000) have been observed there, reflecting the dramatic declines that have been recorded for the species.
+Bahía de San Antonio also hosts a population of almost 600 wintering and breeding American Oystercatchers and breeding colonies of South American Tern, Kelp Gull and other species.
+See the Background section below for much more information.

 Actions & Results: